 To help the bread rise evenly and without cracks, score an "X" in the centre of each ball using a sharp knife (2).

-As the bread cooks, the mochi dough will inflate making the rolls puff up.
-This will create air pockets inside the crumb.
+Note: as the bread cooks, the mochi dough will inflate making the rolls puff up — this is normal.

 Let them cool down just slightly, and enjoy them while still warm.